Playgrounds in Newcastle's parks close in response to COVID-19 pandemic

 “Our advice to anyone planning to visit any of Newcastle’s parks or green spaces is to follow the official guidance from government about social distancing and helping to prevent the spread of infection.
 Avoid gathering in groups and keep at least two metres apart at all times.
 Use hand sanitiser after touching any surfaces in the parks but if that is not possible, please avoid touching your face and wash your hands for 20 seconds when you get home.

 “If anyone shows any symptoms of COVID-19 they should absolutely stay at home and self-isolate for 14 days.
-Under no circumstances should you visit parks or any other pubic spaces.
+Under no circumstances should you visit parks or any other public spaces.

 “We all have a responsibly at this time to protect those most at risk of infection and we can do that by following the government’s advice to practice social distancing and regularly wash or sanitise our hands.